 Canada Bridges supports young people to be catalysts for change in their lives and communities.

-Our vision is a world where youth can show up, stand up and be heard, and our mission is to listen, learn and collaborate in community for unveiled youth potential.
+Our vision is a world where youth can show up, stand up and be heard, and our mission is to support youth-centered social change by listening, learning and collaborating in community.

 We partner on programs, workshops, and activities for youth to explore their own personal stories and wisdom, their leadership potential, their communities, and the dynamics of change leadership.